bMorgan01/MetricsApi/README.md

 `sensors`

 ### Try It!
 I run the following command to start the API.
 Keep in mind that I only run this on my local network and the API is not open to the internet.
 As per Flask documention --app run is not intended for production.
-You should follow a Flask app deployment procedure (there are tons of them online) if you wish to open your API to the WWW.
+You should follow a Flask app deployment procedure (there are tons of them online) if you wish to open your API to the world wide web.

 `flask --app main run --host=0.0.0.0`